Raphhh/puppy-config/README.md

 ### How are loaded the files?

-In all the cases, Config will load the file 'main.php'.
+In all the cases, Config will load the file 'global.php'.
 (You can easily change this default file.)

 If you specify an env in the constructor, it will load also the associated file.
+The env config will override the global config.

 Fo example: